SAP-docs/btp-integration-suite/docs/ci/Development/configure-the-amqp-sender-adapter-99ce674.md

 > ### Note:
 > This adapter exchanges data with a remote component that might be outside the scope of SAP.
 Make sure that the data exchange complies with your company’s policies.

+> ### Note:
+> There is no option to configure a delay in retry processing in the AMQP adapter because this is not supported by the AMQP protocol.